squinkylabs/Demo/README.md

 ## Don't forget the VCV manual

 Although unfinished, the VCV manual has an excellent chapter on DSP.
-It talks about band-limited waveforms, mentions minBlep, and has an excellent section on optimized code for minimum CPU usage.
+It talks about band-limited waveforms, mentions minBlep, and has an excellent section on optimizing code for minimum CPU usage.
 You don't need to read that as a prerequisite to our documents, but if you are going to build your own VCV module you really should read it. [link here](https://vcvrack.com/manual/DSP)

 ## Demo VCO1